spedas/pyspedas/docs/source/getting_started.rst

 --------------
 PySPEDAS supports Windows, macOS and Linux.

-At this writing (January 2025), PySPEDAS is compatible with Python versions 3.9 through 3.12.
+At this writing (October 2025), PySPEDAS is compatible with Python versions 3.10 through 3.14.

 The following installation guide represents a somewhat minimal approach to getting a working PySPEDAS installation.
 It assumes you are starting from scratch, with no pre-existing Python version or developer tools installed.
-More advanced users might wish to make different choices of Python distributions (e.g. anaconda rather than python.org), or use a different development environment (e.g Spyder, Visual Studio Code, or some other environment rather than PyCharm).
+More advanced users might wish to make different choices of Python distributions (e.g. python.org rather than Anaconda), or use a different development environment (e.g Spyder, Visual Studio Code, or some other environment rather than PyCharm).
 The installation details might differ slightly for various operating systems or choices of Python distribution or development environment, but the general order of operations should be simple and straightforward.